Alex Gray (sportsman, born 1991)

-Alexander Gray (born 1 May 1991) is an English former rugby union player and former American football player.
-He has played for the England Sevens, Newcastle Falcons, London Irish, Yorkshire Carnegie, and Bath Rugby.
-He also played tight end for the Atlanta Falcons of the National Football League (NFL).
+Alexander Gray (born 1 May 1991) is an English former rugby union and American football player.
+He has played for the England Sevens, Newcastle Falcons, London Irish, Yorkshire Carnegie and Bath Rugby, and played tight end for the Atlanta Falcons of the National Football League (NFL).
+He also appeared as Apollo in the 2024 BBC One reboot of Gladiators.

 Rugby union (2010–2017)

 Club career

 Gray was a product of Newcastle Falcons Academy and signed a two-year first-team contract at the age of just 17.
 His primary position is number eight, but he can also play openside flanker.
 It was announced that the back-rower joined London Irish on 8 August 2011.

 After finishing the England Sevens commitment in the summer of 2016, Gray signed for Yorkshire Carnegie for 2016/17 season.

 International career

 The former Barnard Castle School Schoolboy has captained England to Grand Slams at Under-16s Under-18s and Under-20s levels, making his Under-18s debut three years young when they toured Australia in 2007.
 He then skippered the Under-18s through a clean sweep in the 2008 Home Nations tournament, before leading them to six wins from six on their summer tour to Argentina.
 2009 saw more success at age group level as he led England 18s again.

 Gray made his England Sevens debut in 2013.
 Subsequently, he was named as 2015 RPA Sevens Player of the Year.

 In May 2016, Gray was included in extended Great Britain Sevens squad in preparation for the Rio Olympics.